Ilford railway station: Layout

 The main entrance, in Cranbrook Road, was heavily rebuilt during the 1980s, with architecture in keeping with other contemporary buildings in Ilford such as the Central Library.
 This stretch of Cranbrook Road was originally called Station Road but this name was transferred to a short portion of Havelock Street immediately opposite the station.
 There is also a secondary entrance on York Road, from which the western (London) ends of the platforms can be reached via a footbridge.
 This entrance was refurbished in 2016.

 The station has four operational platforms: two "up" (headed west toward London) and two "down" (towards Shenfield).
 A bay platform numbered platform 5 remains in situ but is disused as the track alongside it was removed in 2016.
 Regular stopping services typically use platforms 3 and 4 on the electric line between London and Shenfield, while platforms 1 and 2 are used only during engineering work and line disruptions as the two adjacent tracks are used by through-trains on the main line.
 Immediately to the west of the station is a flyover that allows the main line to cross over from the south side of the electric line to the north, and thus easily access the longer northern platforms at Liverpool Street without having the cross over in the station throat.
 The tracks cross the River Roding at the same point, and pass under the North Circular Road.

 The platforms at Ilford are several metres below street-level, as the road rises up to pass over the railway line.
 The north side of the station is edged by an embankment lined with housing.
-The south side is lined with large buildings (the Valentine House office building, the former British Gas building now converted to residential use and a large British Telecom building, whose rooftop logo can be seen from passing trains) and platform level approximates to street-level by the far end of the station.
-Despite the steps to the platforms, wheelchair lifts are available by prior arrangement.
-There are two access stairways from the concourse to platforms 3 and 4.
-This is in order to segregate arriving and departing passengers.
-The down staircase goes immediately from the concourse to the station platform whilst the up staircase rises from approximately 100 m along the platform and is connected by an elevated walkway to the concourse.
+The south side is lined with large buildings (the Former Valentine House office building and the former British Gas building now converted to residential use, the new Paragon complex and a large British Telecom building, whose rooftop logo can be seen from passing trains) and platform level approximates to street-level by the far end of the station.
+Despite the steps to the platforms, step free access via lifts is now available since the reopening of the main station entrance in 2022.
+There were two access stairways from the concourse to platforms 2 and 3.
+This served a purpose of segregating arriving and departing passengers.
+The down staircase went immediately from the concourse to the station platform whilst the up staircase rises from approximately 100 m along the platform and is connected by an elevated walkway to the concourse.
+However, the new lift to platforms 2 and 3 was built in the place of the down staircase.

 The 1980s station building closed on 25 January 2020 and its demolition began the following day.
 Its replacement opened to the public on 1 September 2022.
 A third, southern entrance, next to Ilford Hill (top picture) opened on 23 May 2021.

 Services

-The typical off-peak service is eight trains per hour in each direction between Paddington and Shenfield (on Sundays four of the eight trains terminate instead at Gidea Park).